 Working with EDRLab

-Welcome introduction by Virginie Clayssen, President of EDRLab followed by a discussion with some members of EDRLab explaining how the technology developed by the network is helping to build their own projects. .
+Welcome introduction by Virginie Clayssen, President of EDRLab followed by a discussion with EDRLab members Nicola Cavalli (MLOL), Marko Hercog (Beletrina) and Daniel Freiling (Nota) explaining how the technology developed by the network is helping their organisations to build their own projects. .

 What are the trends and tendencies in the digital book market in Europe?